abdelqader-alomari/bus-mall/README.md

 ### Procedure of solving as steps:

-1. Create repo named bus-mall that contains: README.md, CSS(reset.css,style.css),JS(app.js,chart.js) and img/
+1. Create repo named bus-mall that contains: README.md, CSS(reset.css,style.css),JS(app.js,chart.js), .gitignore and img/
 2. Create .eslintrc file which is contain a copy of eslintrc.json file from our class repo.
 3. Fill reset.css from https://meyerweb.com/eric/tools/css/reset/ ,link reset.css then style.css in index.html
 4. Download all the images that exist in assets directory from out class repo and put it in img directory.